Highly Capable Services

 Intensive HiCap support means students receive specialized instruction in a specified classroom made up of students identified as Highly Capable.
 This service is only offered at a specific elementary school and is for students who demonstrate a need for more intensive services.

 Highly Capable middle school students are placed in honors-level or advanced and accelerated English/language arts, humanities, math, and science courses.
 These courses help prepare students for more rigorous high school courses.
 Students may also have opportunities to begin earning high school credit in math, world language and science.
 In some instances, a Highly Capable middle school student may not be placed in an advanced course.
 In these situations, families receive notification explaining this placement.
+A highly capable designation is not required for placement in an advanced course in middle school.

 Highly Capable high school students take courses that align with their High School and Beyond plan.
 This plan is developed with the help of counselors and teachers.
 Students are provided information and choices of the following programs: International Baccalaureate, Advanced Placement, College in the High School, and Running Start.
 These all provide options for coursework that allow our Highly Capable students to earn high school graduation and college credit at the same time.
+A highly capable designation is not required for placement in advanced courses in high school.

 Contact